dark-kitt/wordpress-theme-vue/README.md

-# WordPress - Vue.js
+# WordPress - Vue 3 / TypeScript 5 / Webpack 5
 Project: [Part 1](https://github.com/dark-kitt/wordpress-boilerplate/tree/main), [Part 2](https://github.com/dark-kitt/wordpress-theme-configuration), [**Part 3**](https://github.com/dark-kitt/wordpress-theme-vue)

 ---

 ## Introduction

-This is an example Vue project, based on [**Part 1**](https://github.com/dark-kitt/wordpress-boilerplate/tree/main) and [**Part 2**](https://github.com/dark-kitt/wordpress-theme-configuration) of the WordPress Boilerplate, which can be used to create a custom WordPress theme.
+This is an example Vue/TypeScript project with Webpack, based on [**Part 1**](https://github.com/dark-kitt/wordpress-boilerplate/tree/main) and [**Part 2**](https://github.com/dark-kitt/wordpress-theme-configuration) of the WordPress Boilerplate, which can be used to create a custom WordPress theme.

 You can work with the WordPress backend system in two different ways.
 The first way would be to separate both systems from each other so that you have a headless backend with an unattached front-end system.
 The second way would be to use both systems together for an "[**Islands Architecture**](https://www.patterns.dev/vanilla/islands-architecture)" so that you are still able to use the PHP files from WordPress and hydrate dynamic Vue components inside of your DOM structure.